 - Say goodbye to your normal shampoo and conditioner and the salon will recommend you the correct ones specially made for smoothening.

 - You can’t use oil on hair for about a month.

 Difference between Hair Smoothening and Hair Straightening

 Hair Smoothening and Hair Straightening are very similar but not completely.
 Hair smoothening is an easier process than straightening.
-Also, straightening involves high rate of chemical abuse which will harm the hair in the long run and looks dull after 6-7months.
+Also, straightening involves a high rate of chemical abuse which will harm the hair in the long run and looks dull after 6-7months.
 While smoothening stays longer than straightening.
-The main difference between the two is that straightening gives you poker straight hair, so if you want that kind of stubborn straight look, I would say go for straightening.
-However, if you want more of a smoothen-out straight yet slight wave sort of a look and also a shine frizz free hair, smoothening will do the trick.
+The main difference between the two is that straightening gives you poker-straight hair, so if you want that kind of stubborn straight look, I would say go for straightening.
+However, if you want more of a smoothen-out straight yet slight wave sort of a look and also a shine frizz-free hair, smoothening will do the trick.